 In addition to the scheduled 101 classes, students are expected to read the text book and Student Workbook assignments for each class and successfully complete an online class quiz for 101 class lecture 1-3.
-Students are awarded one homework hour for reading the workbook and completing each online class quiz.
+Students are awarded one homework hour for the completion of each online class quiz.
 The 101 course has one final exam administered in class 4.

-- Prerequisite: Completion of Hypnosis 101

-- Length: 8 Weeks, 16 Classes, 48 Hours
+Prerequisite: Completion of Hypnosis 101 Length: 8 Weeks-16 Classes-48 Hours

-- Days/Times: Mondays and Wednesdays from 7:00 PM to 10:00 PM
+• Time: Monday and Wednesdays, 7:00 PM to 10:00 PM

-- Attend: 2 Classes per week
+Attend: Two Classes per weekInstructor/Student Ratio: 1:40

-- Instructor/Student Ratio: 1:40

-- Homework Hours: 14

 The 201 class is two months in length, and is divided into two sections, each section is one month long.
 These sections rotate monthly, and students may begin at either section.
-There is a new start day for 201 approximately every four weeks, so 101 students rarely have to wait more than a week before the next 201 class begins.
+There is a new start day for 201 approximately every four weeks, so 101 student rarely have to wait more than a week before the next 201 class begins.